 - Tight end, Kameron Allen — career stats: No recorded stats.
 Allen plans to play at SMU in 2022.

 - Linebacker, Cole DeMarzo — career stats: One game played, no recorded stats.
-DeMarzo is heading to Wyoming.
+DeMarzo is headed to Wyoming.

 - Defensive lineman, Tyson Watson — career stats: No recorded stats.
 Watson’s next stop will be at Massachusetts.